NetCube-Systems-Austria/Kumquat-Docs/docs/01_quickstart.md

 ## Step 1: Prepare the SD Card
 1. Insert the SD card into the card reader of your computer.

-## Step 2: Download and Write Buildroot Image
+## Step 2: Download and Write Buildroot or Alpine Image
-1. Download the latest example Buildroot image [here](https://git.netcubesystems.at/NetCube-Systems-Austria/kumquat-buildroot-releases/releases/tag/demo-build).
+1. Download the latest example Buildroot image [here](https://git.netcubesystems.at/NetCube-Systems-Austria/kumquat-buildroot-releases/releases/tag/demo-build) or the Alpine Linux image [here](https://github.com/NetCube-Systems-Austria/Kumquat-Alpine-Linux/releases).
-2. Use Balena Etcher (or similar tool) to write the Buildroot image to the SD card.
+3. Use Balena Etcher (or similar tool) to write the Buildroot image to the SD card.

 ## Step 3: Insert SD Card into Kumquat Board
 1. Eject the SD card from your computer.